whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-20-Popsugar-Must-Have-Subscription-Box-August-2015-Review.md

 <DD>Value $79</DD>
 </DL>

 <p>Personally, I'm kind of over getting scarves in my sub boxes.
-I swapped most of mine away since I don't really wear them.
+I swapped most of mine away since I don't really wear them.</p>

+<p>The material is soft and it is quite fluffy and comfy for a scarf, but I'm not sure I would have paid $79 for it.
 And the colors and pattern on this one just didn't do it for me, so unfortunately it'll be gifted or swapped.</p>

 <center><img src='/images/PopsugarAugust2015Scarf2.jpg'></center>